In Situ Boom Extension Process — 2021

 Liftech designed a removable seal plate that is not welded to the structure and can be removed and reinstalled as required.
 This eliminates the fatigue details of the seal plate and its welding to the crane.
 The removable seal plate consists of a rubber gasket that is clamped in place on the crane.
 To ensure the seal plate is watertight, the pipe member is pressure tested after the seal plate is installed.

-Liftech developed a new crane concept, the Articulated Balance Crane (ABC), that can reduce the weight and wheel loads of very large STS cranes.
+Liftech developed a new crane concept, the Balance Crane, that can reduce the weight and wheel loads of very large STS cranes.

 Seismic Isolator and Damper Design — Since 2005

 Liftech has developed multiple seismic isolation and seismic damping designs to control the seismic response of cranes.

 Ductile links in tie-downs were created to address the problem of overloading and failure of crane tie-downs during a large wind event.
 A tie-down secures a crane to the wharf during large storms to prevent the crane from blowing down the wharf and colliding with other cranes and objects.
 The ductile link is put into the tie-down “chain” to stretch (not break) when it reaches a certain load, thus preventing overload of the rest of the tie-down.

 Liftech participated in the conceptualization of the indented berth facility allowing cranes to work between the indented berth and a straight berth.

 First Ductile Wharf Shear Key Design — 1999